cnvogelg/amitools/README.md

 ## Prerequisites

  - Python 2.7.x is currently supported
- - The following Python packages are required to build/install the tools:
+ - pip

+### Optional Packages

+ - If you want to rebuild the C extension or work on the Git repo then you need:
    - [Cython][1] >= 0.21
- - All other packages are installed automatically, if missing:
-   - [pytest][2] (Optional: only required for testing)
+ - Optional Package:
-   - [lhafile - FS Edition][3] (Optional: required to use lha file scanner)
+   - [lhafile - FS Edition][2] (Optional: required to use lha file scanner)

 ### Install pip